setti84/VR-geodata-visualisation/README.md

-# aframeCameraPosition
+# Visualisation of geodata with A-Frame

-check of camera position in lat lon coordinates
+This website was created in the class of Interaktive Geomediengestaltung at the Beuth university in Winter 2018.